Check Compensation

 Joanna Teljeur

-You’ve submitted a compensation claim to the airline, and after weeks of waiting, you finally get a response saying that your claim has been denied.
-While this can be disheartening, it might help to know that claim denials and rejections happen all the time and for various reasons.
+You’ve submitted a compensation claim to the airline, and after weeks of waiting, you finally get a response only to find out it’s been denied.
+That can be gutting.
+But here’s something that might help: Claim rejections happen often, and not always for fair reasons.

 Denial Reason